•There is a lab fee of $25.00 payable by Sept. 13.

 Once students are familiar with

-the department's three theatre venues, practical projects will include ground-plan drawings, drafting, set design, working with workshop
+the department's theatre venues, practical projects will include ground-plan drawings, drafting, set design, working with workshop

 tools, construction materials and techniques, safety issues, budgets, scene painting, promptbooks and stage management paperwork.

 Student evaluation will be based on participation in lecture and lab components, acquisition of skills, attitude, plus several

 · A ground-plan using CAD of one of a productions including

 · A prompt script for a published play to include scene breakdown,

 daily rehearsal schedule, rehearsal reports, technical schedule, running sheets, contact sheets, blocking codes, properties track,